elliottjonestw/elliottjonesdotnet/src/content/blog/en/naturalization-in-taiwan.md

 * Has domicile in Taiwan
 * Has had at least 183 days of legal residence in Taiwan in each year for at least five consecutive years
-* Has legal capacity under both ROC law and the law of their country of nationality
+* Has legal capacity under ROC law and, where applicable, the law of their country of nationality
 * Has no bad conduct and no criminal-case record appearing on the police criminal record certificate
 * Has sufficient property or professional skills to be self-supporting or otherwise has a secure livelihood
 * Has basic language ability and basic knowledge of the rights and obligations of ROC nationals

 ### Exceptions
 The Nationality Act provides alternative naturalization routes for applicants with specified family ties to the ROC, particular birth or residence connections, high-level professional qualifications, special contributions, and accompanying minor children.
-Unless a provision expressly removes a requirement, applicants under Articles 4 and 5 remain subject to the applicable conditions in Article 3.<sup><a href="#ref-11" aria-label="Reference 11">[11]</a></sup>
+Unless a provision expressly removes a requirement, applicants under Articles 4 and 5 remain subject to the applicable conditions in Article 3.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup>

 #### Spouses and specified family connections (Article 4(1))
 A foreign national or stateless person who has domicile in Taiwan and has had legal residence in Taiwan for at least 183 days in each year for three consecutive years may apply for naturalization under Article 4(1).
-Except where stated otherwise, the applicant must still meet the Article 3 requirements concerning legal capacity, conduct, financial self-sufficiency, and language and civic knowledge.<sup><a href="#ref-11" aria-label="Reference 11">[11]</a></sup>
+Except where stated otherwise, the applicant must still meet the Article 3 requirements concerning legal capacity, conduct, financial self-sufficiency, and language and civic knowledge.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup>

-A person married to an ROC national is exempt from the property or self-support requirement, but must meet the other applicable Article 3 requirements.<sup><a href="#ref-11" aria-label="Reference 11">[11]</a></sup>
+A person married to an ROC national is exempt from the property or self-support requirement, but must meet the other applicable Article 3 requirements.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup>

 The same three-year residence route is also available to a person who:

 * Divorced an ROC national because of domestic violence and has not remarried;
 * Is the unremarried surviving spouse of an ROC national and remains in contact with the deceased spouse's family members, unless the marriage had lasted at least two years before the spouse's death;
-* Supports, exercises rights and obligations on behalf of, and personally meets and interacts with their ROC-national child who is legally incompetent or has limited legal competence;
+* Has factual support for, exercises or bears the rights and obligations toward, or has contact with their ROC-national child who lacks or has limited legal capacity;
 * Has a parent who is or was an ROC national;
 * Was adopted by an ROC national;
 * Was born in Taiwan; or
-* Is the guardian or assistant of an ROC national.<sup><a href="#ref-11" aria-label="Reference 11">[11]</a></sup><sup><a href="#ref-12" aria-label="Reference 12">[12]</a></sup>
+* Is the guardian or assistant of an ROC national.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup><sup><a href="#ref-2" aria-label="Reference 2">[2]</a></sup>

 #### Unmarried minors (Article 4(2))
 An unmarried minor who has domicile in Taiwan and has legally resided there for fewer than three years may apply for naturalization if a parent or adoptive parent is an ROC national, or if the minor is under the guardianship of a social-welfare authority or institution.
-Such applicants need not meet the ordinary requirements concerning legal capacity, financial self-sufficiency, or language and civic-knowledge proficiency; the statutory conduct requirement is not removed.<sup><a href="#ref-11" aria-label="Reference 11">[11]</a></sup><sup><a href="#ref-12" aria-label="Reference 12">[12]</a></sup>
+Such applicants need not meet the ordinary requirements concerning legal capacity, financial self-sufficiency, or language and civic-knowledge proficiency; the statutory conduct requirement is not removed.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup><sup><a href="#ref-2" aria-label="Reference 2">[2]</a></sup>

 #### Birth and long-residence routes (Article 5(1)(1)–(2))
 Article 5 also permits naturalization, without the ordinary five-year/183-days-per-year requirement, for an applicant who has domicile in Taiwan, was born in Taiwan and whose father or mother was also born in Taiwan.
-The applicant must nevertheless meet the Article 3 requirements concerning legal capacity, conduct, financial self-sufficiency, and language and civic knowledge.<sup><a href="#ref-11" aria-label="Reference 11">[11]</a></sup>
+The applicant must nevertheless meet the Article 3 requirements concerning legal capacity, conduct, financial self-sufficiency, and language and civic knowledge.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup>

 An applicant who has domicile in Taiwan and has legally resided there for at least ten consecutive years may likewise apply under Article 5.
-This route has no annual 183-day residence threshold, but the other Article 3 requirements continue to apply.<sup><a href="#ref-11" aria-label="Reference 11">[11]</a></sup><sup><a href="#ref-12" aria-label="Reference 12">[12]</a></sup>
+This route has no annual 183-day residence threshold, but the other Article 3 requirements continue to apply.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup><sup><a href="#ref-2" aria-label="Reference 2">[2]</a></sup>

 #### High-level professionals (Article 5(1)(3))
 A high-level professional recommended by the competent central authority, considered capable of benefiting the interests of the ROC, and approved through the statutory review process may apply for naturalization after either at least 183 days of legal residence in each year for two consecutive years or at least five consecutive years of legal residence.
-The applicant must still meet the Article 3 requirements other than its ordinary five-year residence requirement.<sup><a href="#ref-11" aria-label="Reference 11">[11]</a></sup><sup><a href="#ref-13" aria-label="Reference 13">[13]</a></sup>
+The applicant must still meet the Article 3 requirements other than its ordinary five-year residence requirement.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup><sup><a href="#ref-13" aria-label="Reference 13">[13]</a></sup>

-High-level professionals naturalized under this provision are also exempt from the usual requirement to submit proof of loss of their original nationality.<sup><a href="#ref-11" aria-label="Reference 11">[11]</a></sup>
+High-level professionals naturalized under this provision are also exempt from the usual requirement to submit proof of loss of their original nationality.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup>

 #### Special contributions to the ROC (Article 6)
 A foreign national or stateless person who has made special contributions to the ROC may apply for naturalization without meeting the requirements in Article 3.
-Permission is granted by the Ministry of the Interior following approval by the Executive Yuan, and successful applicants are exempt from the nationality-permit certificate fee.<sup><a href="#ref-11" aria-label="Reference 11">[11]</a></sup>
+Permission is granted by the Ministry of the Interior following approval by the Executive Yuan, and successful applicants are exempt from the nationality-permit certificate fee.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup>

-Persons naturalized under Article 6 are exempt from the requirement to submit proof of loss of their original nationality.<sup><a href="#ref-11" aria-label="Reference 11">[11]</a></sup>
+Persons naturalized under Article 6 are exempt from the requirement to submit proof of loss of their original nationality.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup>

 #### Accompanying minor children (Article 7)
 An unmarried child under 18 of a person applying for naturalization may apply for naturalization concurrently with that parent.
-The Enforcement Rules exempt such accompanying minors from submitting evidence of financial self-sufficiency or of language and civic-knowledge proficiency.<sup><a href="#ref-11" aria-label="Reference 11">[11]</a></sup><sup><a href="#ref-12" aria-label="Reference 12">[12]</a></sup>
+The Enforcement Rules exempt such accompanying minors from submitting evidence of financial self-sufficiency or of language and civic-knowledge proficiency.<sup><a href="#ref-1" aria-label="Reference 1">[1]</a></sup><sup><a href="#ref-2" aria-label="Reference 2">[2]</a></sup>

 #### Language and civic-knowledge assessment
 The regulations provide less demanding ways to demonstrate the language and civic-knowledge requirement for applicants under Article 4(1) and Article 5.
 Applicants may meet the requirement through study at a domestic school, approved government educational programmes, or the naturalization test.
 The required programme hours and test pass marks are lower for Article 4 and Article 5 applicants than for ordinary Article 3 applicants.
 For applicants aged 65 or over, the course threshold is 72 hours and the naturalization-test pass mark is 50 points.<sup><a href="#ref-14" aria-label="Reference 14">[14]</a></sup>